 With that being said, understand that the workshop at times felt like a half marathon (alright, maybe just a few moments) because you are up early for sunrise and out past sunset.
 That does not mean you do not have afternoon breaks to grab a quick nap or a day to sleep-in because the forecast isn’t looking promising, but you paid money to learn photography so expect to spend most of your time doing just that.

-No matter how much money you spend on equipment, a good photographer know that he or she must think for the camera.
+No matter how much money you spend on equipment, a good photographer knows that he or she must think for the camera.
 A well-chosen workshop will be a great chance to connect with people who share your passion and hear their background stories of how they have come to love photography.
 Attendance is an investment in yourself and contributes to your development as a photographer.
 In short, it is money well spent.

 Can’t make a workshop right now, downloadable eBooks are the next best thing!